prefech/prefech/JD_logs.md

 - Logs with or without embeds.
 - Optional custom logs
   - Easy to add with the export.

+## Commands
+- `/logs [ID]`
+  - Will show you thr recent 5 logs made for that user.
+  - You can change what channels are kept in the log history.

 ## Download & Installation